Programme

 Department of Econometrics, Prague University of Economics and Business, Czech Republic

-Title: Linear programming: Old and new results, old and new challenges
+Linear programming: Old and new results, old and new challenges

 Linear programming (with continuous variables) has had a rich history since Dantzig’s formalization of the Simplex Method in 1940’s.
 From the computational viewpoint, the most significant milestones involve Klee-Minty’s construction of their “cube” from 1973, the surprising 1979’s polynomiality result by Khachiyan on Shor-Nemirovski-Yudin’s Ellipsoid Method, and Karmarkar’s first Interior Point Method from 1984 followed by the intensive development of IPMs in the “IPM decade”.
 In parallel, the theory of average-case analysis of LP algorithms starts its development, with the pioneering work by Borgwardt, Haimovich and others.